 - Data could suffer from “bit rot” and deteriorate if it is not checked and refreshed on a regular basis

 Here’s how we address each of these issues at Wasabi

 First, no Wasabi programmer can change code on a production system without an elaborate series of code reviews and thorough testing.
 These procedures involve many people, any one of whom is highly qualified to spot malicious code.
 Second, our data centers are secured with all the usual fingerprint ID systems, man traps, and the like.
 There are thousands of disks, and a data center technician would have no access to the databases to indicate what data was stored on what disk.
 (A programmer might be able to figure it out, but programmers–or anyone, for that matter–are not allowed to enter the data center unaccompanied.)
 Third, we have extreme redundancy– 11 nines of durability.
-If you gave Wasabi one million objects to store, statistically we would lose one object every 659,000 years.
 And finally, we read every object every 90 days and automatically correct any random errors.

 With Wasabi immutable buckets, no one can delete or alter your data–not even a systems administrator.